Graphic Novels for Travel

 Guy Delisle's Pyongyang Graphic Novel

-Guy Delisle captures day-to-life as a rare western expat in North Korea.
+Guy Delisle captures day-to-day life as a rare Western expat in North Korea.

 Any of the travel journalism graphic novels by Guy Delisle are recommended, but I particularly enjoy Pyongyang, which follows Delisle's family during their work visa days living in Pyongyang.
 Through simple drawings of his family's encounters with North Koreans, he captures the strange experience of life in the Hermit Kingdom.